dotnet/apireviews/2018/System.Device.Gpio2/README.md

 ## Notes

-* We'll want to expose other protocols too (a, b, c), hence we probably don't want to name the assembly `System.Device.Gpip`.
+* We'll want to expose other protocols too (a, b, c), hence we probably don't want to name the assembly `System.Device.Gpio`.
 We need a more general name, `System.Device` is too broad (and conflicts with an existing .NET Framework assembly).
 * Should the APIs be static?
 Right now there are no scenarios for multiple